 It is an advanced method of applying decorative and protective finishes to a wide range of materials and products during a dry finishing process as a free-flowing dry powder.
 While liquid paint requires solvent, powder coating doesn’t.
-Electrostatically charged, both finely ground particles of resin and pigment are sprayed onto products.
-The areas to be coated are electrically grounded, so that the charged particles adhere to them until fused and melted into a solid coating in a curing oven.
+Electrostatically charged, finely ground particles of resin and pigment are sprayed onto the material or product.
+The areas to be coated are electrically grounded, so that the charged particles adhere to them until they are fused and melted into a solid coating in a curing oven.
 Once cured, a skin is formed with a hard finish that is more resistant than conventional paint.

 What Products Can Be Powder Coated?

 Powder coating can be applied to virtually any type of metal of any size, even non-metal items, such as glass bottles and ceramic materials.
 We can service products in the following industries:

 At Precision Powder Coating Inc, we powder coat various appliances like microwaves, refrigerators, vending machines, washers and dryers, farm equipment, sports equipment, outdoor furniture, automobile parts, architecture/buildings, powders in the pharmaceutical industry, and other general items like fire extinguishers, electronic housing and wires, and office supplies.

 The type of powder you use is dependent on the product or materials being treated.
 The various types of powders include Polyester, Polyester Urethane, Epoxy, and hybrid.
 Our expert powder coatings specialists will be able to help you figure out which powder is best for your products and materials.